 - 6 or 6:30pm Dinner

 Karma Yoga is time set aside during the day to perform community chores.
 Everyone, including retreatants, participates in daily tasks such as sweeping floors, cleaning bathrooms, and doing dishes after meals.
-Karma Yoga is a path of service, and an opportunity for residents, volunteers, and retreatants to integrate mindfulness and work.
+Karma Yoga is a path of service, and an opportunity for residents, program participants, and retreatants to integrate mindfulness and work.

 Note: USPS does not deliver to our physical address.